AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Test time

-The default SRAM test configuration tests 256 bytes each time it is called until it tests the specified SRAM size address space.
+The SRAM test can be customized to test the configured number of bytes each time it is called.
 The block size and frequency that the test is called can be modified.
-The test takes one second per 1 MB in its default configuration.
+The March C test takes .06 ms per 1 KB in its default configuration.

-The default stack memory test configuration tests 21 bytes each time it is called until it tests the one kb stack address space.
+The stack test can be customized to test a configured number of bytes each time it is called.
 The block size and frequency that the test is called can be modified.
-The test takes 4.2 ms for each 1 KB in its default configuration.
+The March C test on the stack takes 2.18 ms for each 4 KB in its default configuration.

 Stack overflow test